We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 Fortunately, you can pick up a high-quality manual grinder for relatively little money so that it won’t add significantly to the total cost of your in-home coffee bar!

-While it’s true that you’ll have to do a bit of manual labor (which is the case with all semi-automatic espresso machines), the upshot is that when you buy a semi-automatic, you tend to get more machine for your money, which is why we believe the 14101 is well deserving of top honors on our list!
+While it’s true that you’ll have to do a bit of manual labor (which is the case with all semi-automatic espresso machines), the upshot is that when you buy a semi-automatic, you tend to get more machines for your money, which is why we believe the 14101 is well deserving of top honors on our list!

-The bottom line is that this machine gives you all the tools you need (minus a basic grinder) to make just about any specialty coffee drink you can imagine, at a price you can afford, making it not only best in class overall, but also the best semi automatic espresso machine under 500.
+The bottom line is that this machine gives you all the tools you need (minus a basic grinder) to make just about any specialty coffee drink you can imagine, at a price you can afford, making it not only best in class overall, but also the best semi-automatic espresso machine under 500.
 What’s not to like about that?

 Unfortunately, the Gaggia Unica has been discontinued.
 For similar Gaggia models, check out our Gaggia Anima review

-Gaggia Unica
+Gaggia Unica Coffee Machine

 Very Good Specs